quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Contract-Law-For-Dummies/cldo_part06_Tracking_Down_I.md

 :p How does the lack of commitment affect the enforceability of a contract?
 ??x
 A contract is binding only if both parties are committed to performing their obligations.
-In the example given, "I’ll sell my car to you for either $10,000 or $10," there is mutual consideration because either alternative would be binding once accepted.
+In the example given, "I’ll sell my car to you for either $10,000 or$10," there is mutual consideration because either alternative would be binding once accepted.

 However, "For $10,000, I’ll either sell you my car or I won’t" lacks commitment from the seller, making it an illusory promise and invalidating the contract. x??